 (c) In alternative formats and in an appropriate manner that takes into consideration the special needs of members including but not limited to visually-limited and LRP members.

-(14) To be assured that oral interpretation and oral translation services are available at no cost to members.
+(14) To receive necessary oral interpretation and oral translation services at no cost .